Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 ### 2. Import the Environment for the Tutorial

-1. Download the file *das-prd.postman_environment.json* from the collections folder.
+1. Download the file *das-prd.postman_environment.json* from the *collections* folder of this repository.

 2. Import *das-prd.postman_environment.json*